Khoekhoe: Arrival of Europeans

-Local population dropped after smallpox contagion was spread through European activity.
-The Khoe-speaking clans suffered high mortality as immunity to the disease was rare.
+The local population reduced after smallpox epidemics spread through European contact.
+The Khoe-speaking clans suffered high mortality due to a lack of acquired immunity to the disease.
 This increased, as military conflict with the intensification of the colonial expansion of the United East India Company that began to enclose traditional grazing land for farms.
 Over the following century, the Khoe-speaking peoples were steadily driven off their land, resulting in numerous northwards migrations, and the reformulation of many nations and clans, as well as the dissolution of many traditional structures.

+According to professors Robert K. Hitchcock and Wayne A. Babchuk, "During the early phases of European colonization, tens of thousands of Khoekhoe and San peoples lost their lives as a result of genocide, murder, physical mistreatment, and disease."
+During an investigation into "bushman hunting" parties and genocidal raids on the San, Louis Anthing commented: "I find now that the transactions are more extensive than did at first appear.
+I think it not unlikely that we shall find that almost all the farmers living near this border are implicated in similar acts ...
+At present I have only heard of coloured farmers (known as Bastards) as being mixed up with these matters."

 "Khoekhoe" social organisation was thus profoundly damaged by the colonial expansion and land seizure from the late 17th century onwards.
 As social structures broke down, many Khoekhoen settled on farms and became bondsmen (bondservants, serfs) or farm workers; others were incorporated into clans that persisted.
 Georg Schmidt, a Moravian Brother from Herrnhut, Saxony, now Germany, founded Genadendal in 1738, which was the first mission station in southern Africa, among the Khoe-speaking peoples in Baviaanskloof in the Riviersonderend Mountains.